PrithivRaaj/LearnPython/Strings in Python/README.md

  By accessing characters from a string, we can also reverse strings in Python Programming.
 We can Reverse a string by using String slicing method.
 # BuildIn Reverse Function in Python
 We can also reverse a string by using built-in join and reversed functions, and passing the string as the parameter to the reversed() function.
+# Deleting/Updating from a String
+In Python, the Updation or deletion of characters from a String is not allowed.
+This will cause an error because item assignment or item deletion from a String is not supported.
+Although deletion of the entire String is possible with the use of a built-in del keyword.
+This is because Strings are immutable, hence elements of a String cannot be changed once assigned.
+Only new strings can be reassigned to the same name.

+Updating a character

+A character of a string can be updated in Python by first converting the string into a Python List and then updating the element in the list.
+As lists are mutable in nature, we can update the character and then convert the list back into the String.

+Another method is using the string slicing method.
+Slice the string before the character you want to update, then add the new character and finally add the other part of the string again by string slicing.